Sara Ramirez

 Ramírez began acting in Broadway productions, making their debut in Paul Simon's The Capeman, and later ventured into film and television roles.
 Ramírez's breakthrough came with their portrayal of the original Lady of the Lake in the 2005 Broadway musical Spamalot, winning the Tony Award for Best Featured Actress in a Musical.
-Ramírez was offered to pick their own primetime television show in an array of ABC lineups, choosing Grey's Anatomy.
-They portrayed Dr. Callie Torres, one of the longest-running LGBT characters in US television history, appearing in 11 seasons and 239 episodes.
+On Grey's Anatomy, they portrayed Callie Torres, one of the longest-running LGBT characters in US television history, appearing in 11 seasons and 239 episodes.
 Ramírez's volunteered addition of the character's bisexuality marked one of the earliest series regular queer roles on primetime television.
-After departing from the series, Ramirez came out as bisexual and later non-binary, using they/them pronouns.
-They later portrayed the bisexual, non-binary roles of Kat Sandoval in Madam Secretary and Che Díaz in And Just Like That..., respectively.
+After departing from the series, Ramírez came out as bisexual and later non-binary, using they/them pronouns.
+They later portrayed the bisexual and non-binary roles of Kat Sandoval on Madam Secretary and Che Díaz on And Just Like That....

-Ramirez debuted as a voice actor in the 1999 video game entitled Um Jammer Lammy, and has voiced Queen Miranda in the animated series Sofia the First (2012–2018).
+Ramírez debuted as a voice actor in the 1999 PlayStation video game Um Jammer Lammy, where they voiced its title character Lammy in a spin-off to PaRappa The Rapper.
+They also voiced Queen Miranda in the Disney Junior animated series Sofia the First (2012–2018).
 Ramírez released their first single "Silent Night" in 2009.
-Their self-titled EP debuted at no. 37 on the Billboard 200 in 2011.
+Their self-titled EP debuted at number 37 on the Billboard 200 in 2011.

 Ramírez's extensive campaigns for LGBT rights won the Ally for Equality Award from the Human Rights Campaign Foundation in 2015.
-Ramírez has also been the recipient of a Tony Award, a Screen Actors Guild Award, and a Satellite Award, among other accolades.
+In addition to the Tony Award, Ramírez has also been the recipient of a Screen Actors Guild Award and a Satellite Award, among other accolades.

 Early life

-Ramírez was born on August 31, 1975, in Mazatlán, Sinaloa in northwestern Mexico.
-Ramírez's father and mother are Mexican.
+Sara Elena Ramírez was born on August 31, 1975, in Mazatlán, Sinaloa, in northwestern Mexico.
+Both of Ramírez's parents are Mexican.
 When Ramírez was eight years old, their parents divorced, and Ramírez went to live with their mother, eventually settling in Tierrasanta, San Diego, California.
 Ramírez's interest in music encouraged their mother to send them to San Diego School of Creative and Performing Arts, where their singing talent was discovered during an audition.
 Ramírez started acting in stage productions in high school.

-After having played such roles as the Witch in Into the Woods, Dolly in Hello, Dolly! and Miss Hannigan in Annie, Ramírez was recommended for the Juilliard School, New York City, from which they graduated with a Bachelor in Fine Arts (dramatics).
-At Juilliard, Ramírez further worked on their acting skills and trained as a vocalist.
+After roles in the plays Into the Woods, Hello, Dolly!, and Annie, Ramírez was recommended to study drama at Juilliard School, from which they graduated with a Bachelor of Fine Arts.
+While at Juilliard, Ramírez further worked on their acting skills and trained as a vocalist.
 Ramírez speaks both Spanish and English fluently.